Lathi khela

-Lathi khela (লাঠি খেলা) is a traditional Bengali martial art – a kind of stick fighting practised India and Bangladesh.
+Lathi khela (লাঠি খেলা) is a traditional Bengali martial art – a kind of stick fighting practiced in Bangladesh.
 A practitioner is known as a lathial.
+Lathi khela originated from the Bengal region in the Indian subcontinent.

 Etymology

 The word lathi is the Bengali word meaning stick, while khela means a sport or game.
 Therefore, lathi khela translates as a game of sticks.

 Instruments

 The lathi is normally made of the male bamboo and sometimes bound at short intervals with iron rings.
 A typical lathi measures 6 to 8 feet (2 to 2.4 m).
 Some, called bari, are shorter and may be wielded like a baton or bludgeon.
 In the past, sticks could be paired with shields, as can still be seen in nori bari (mock stick-fight) demonstrations.

 History

-Stick fighting has an ancient history in South Asia, tracing back to the region's aboriginal inhabitants.
 Rich farmers and other eminent people hired lathial for security and as a symbol of their power.
 Duels were used as a way to protect or take land and other possessions.
 A proverb in some South Asian languages is "whoever wields the lathi keeps the buffalo".
 Zamindars (feudal lords) sent groups of lathial to forcefully collect taxes from villagers.
 Lathi training was at one time included in the Bratachari system of education.

 Although lathi is practised in Indian and Bangladeshi villages, urbanization has led to its decline as a rural martial art in recent decades.
 Until 1989, an annual nationwide lathi khela convention was held in Kushtia, Bangladesh, where troupes from all over the country took part.
 Due to the drop in practitioners and spectators, the convention is now held once every three years.
 Even in the districts where lathi troupes once flourished, only several now remain.
 Today, lathi khela is most often seen during festivals and weddings.
 Matches are held in West Bengal for certain puja rituals, and a similar sport called chamdi is played during Eid in North Bengal.